camlspotter/ocaml/README-leopard.md

 $ ocamlfind ocamldep -package leopard -syntax leoparddep /tmp/x.ml
 ```

 Note that you have to provide a different syntax option `-syntax leoparddep`
 for `ocamldep`.

 ### Preprocessing now depends on types of other modules

 Note that when OCamleopard is used as a preprocessor
 with its type system extensions,
-its preprocessing is dependent not only on the source code itself
+the preprocessing is dependent not only on the source code itself
-but also on its type environment: the types of the modules it depends on.
+but also on its type environment: the types (`.cmi` files) of the modules it depends on.
 You may need to add this extra preprocessing dependency over other modules
 to your build system, if such a build system assumes preprocessing is
 purely dependent on the source code (i.e. `jbuilder`).

 # Additional command line options